space88man/kubeadm-transcripts/release/01-network.md

 ### Workaround Bug #335

 When we join the worker nodes we may hit kubeadm issue [#335](https://github.com/kubernetes/kubeadm/issues/335).

-When we try to join a node we will get the following error message:
+We may the following error message:

 Output:
 ```
 [root@kube0 install]# pdsh -g nodes kubeadm join --token 3cb88f.5abad237ba22513c 192.168.125.100:6443